*

 Victoria

-CPUE has remained very stable at ~175 kg/hr for the last four quota years with a slight decrease over the last year [Conron et al. 2020].
+Commercial CPUE has remained very stable at approximately 175 kg/hr from 2014–15 to 2021–22.
 However, CPUE is likely to be more reflective of the availability of urchins with roe of marketable quality rather than the species' abundance as a whole.
-This is illustrated by an increase in abundance of about 80 per cent observed from fishery independent surveys over the same period following a decrease (probably as a result of targeted urchin reduction programs to mitigate range expansion and restore kelp habitat from barrens) of about one third over the preceding two years [Conron et al. 2020].
-This species is very abundant on barrens in deeper waters, however, commercial fishing effort is typically focused in shallower areas and where kelp habitat transitions to barrens.
+This is illustrated by an increase in abundance of Longspined Sea Urchins observed in fishery independent surveys over the same period, though some areas have shown a decline, which can be linked to both fishing and urchin reduction programs to prevent denudation of productive abalone reefs [VFA, 2019].
+In addition, this species is very abundant on barrens in deeper waters, where little to no fishing effort occurs due to sub-optimal roe quality.

-Based on the available evidence the Eastern Victorian Longspined sea urchin is classified as a sustainable stock.
+Based on the available evidence the Victorian Longspined sea urchin is classified as a sustainable stock.

 Toggle content